ProtoDigitalUK/lucid_primitives/packages/cookie-controller/README.md

 - **Cookie Policy Link:** Include a link to your cookie or privacy policy.
 - **Define Cookie Controls:** Clearly define what each checkbox controls, providing details like the name, duration, and purpose of the cookies.
 - **Necessary Cookies:** Inform users about necessary cookies.
 These should not be connected to a `data-cookie-config` attribute, as they are for informational purposes only.
-- **Equal Prominence:** Ensure 'Accept' and 'Reject' options are equally prominent.
+- **Equal Prominence:** Ensure 'Accept' and 'Reject' options are equally prominent in your design.
 - **Accessibility:** Make sure the cookie controller is accessible to all users.
 - **Consent Recording:** Save the consent data to ensure compliance with the consent recording requirements of GDPR.